wapo6604/wapo6604.github.io/_pages/02_Education.md

 ### Honours Courses:
 Here are the mathematics units I am doing/have completed in my Honours program (Pure Mathematics).
 ```
-MATH
+MATH4312 Commutative Algebra
-MATH
+MATH5340 Topics in Topology (Algebraic Topology 2025)

 ```

-Not for credit, I have sat in on courses at AMSI summer school (Algebraic Knot Theory) and done reading courses at USYD.
+Not for credit, I have sat in on courses at Australian Mathematical Sciences Institute's (AMSI) summer school (Algebraic Knot Theory) and done reading courses at USYD.